 - The rear view monitor system may not operate properly in the following cases. - If the back of the vehicle is hit, the position and mounting angle of the camera may change. - As the camera has a water proof construction, do not detach, disassemble or modify it.
-This may cause incorrect operation. - Do not strongly rub the camera lens.
-If the camera lens is scratched, it cannot transmit a clear image. - Do not allow organic solvent, car wax, window cleaner or glass coat to adhere to the camera.
+This may cause incorrect operation. - When cleaning the camera lens, flush the camera with a large quantity of water and wipe it with a soft and wet cloth.
+Strongly rubbing the camera lens may cause the camera lens to be scratched and unable to transmit a clear image. - Do not allow organic solvent, car wax, window cleaner or a glass coating to adhere to the camera.
 If this happens, wipe it off as soon as possible. - If the temperature changes rapidly, such as when hot water is poured on the vehicle in cold weather, the system may not operate normally. - When washing the vehicle, do not apply intensive bursts of water to the camera or camera area.
-Doing so may result in the camera malfunctioning. - When the camera is used under fluorescent lights, sodium light or mercury light, etc., the lights and the illuminated areas may appear to flicker. - Do not expose the camera to strong impact as this could cause a malfunction.
+Doing so may result in the camera malfunctioning. - Do not expose the camera to strong impact as this could cause a malfunction.
 If this happens, have the vehicle inspected by your Toyota dealer as soon as possible.